dainst/ojs-cilantro-plugin/README.md

 # API

-Every URL starts with /<ojs-url>/plugins/generic/ojs-cilantro-plugin/api/
+Every URL starts with /<omp-url>/plugins/generic/ojs-cilantro-plugin/api/

-## Authorzation
+## Authorization

 You need a HTTP-Header called "ompAuthorization", containg OJS-User and Password in the form